This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 Normally distributed data is shaped sort of like a bell, so it’s often called the “bell curve.”

-Note that in the following illustration and throughout this blog post, we will assume that you’ve imported NumPy with the following code: import numpy as np
+Note that in the following syntax explanation and throughout the rest of this blog post, we will assume that you’ve imported Numpy with the following code: import numpy as np

 .